Skip to Main Content

 Home » Blog » Texas Seat Belt Laws

 Texas laws regarding seat belt use are contained in Transportation Code Chapter 545.
-There are fines and penalties for failing to use seat belts and separate provisions dealing with the transportation of minors.
+Not wearing seat belts and not following rules for transporting minors can result in fines and penalties.
 Houston personal injury lawyers know that seat belts can make a big difference in some car crashes.

 Texas seat belt laws